RepairQ offers a wide variety of inventory control settings in order to adapt your catalog and inventory to match your business rules and policies.

 - Fill in all of the necessary information, making sure to be as descriptive as possible.

 - Use this legend for assistance in toggling the checkboxes.

 - Save your new item type.

-We will likely have a pre-filled list of manufacturers for you, but if you wish to add/edit/remove any of them it is your prerogative.
+We will likely have a pre-filled list of manufacturers for you, but if you wish to add, edit, or remove any of them, it is your prerogative.
 Manufactures add an additional level of categorization for inventory items.
-You will not be able to enter any new catalog items in that have a new manufacturer before first adding that manufacturer in here.
+You will not be able to enter any new Catalog Items that have a new manufacturer before first adding that manufacturer in here.

 - you can add a "N/A" or "DNA" for catalog items where "manufacturer" doesn't apply